cryptocrowd-city/xcrc-core-wallet/doc/README.md

-XAYA
+CRYPTOCROWD
 ====

 Setup
 ---------------------
-[Xaya](https://xaya.io/) provides the official Xaya client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Xaya transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[CRyptoCrowd](https://cryptocrowd.io/) provides the official CRyptoCrowd client and it builds the backbone of the network.
+However, it downloads and stores the entire history of CRyptoCrowd transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download Namecoin Core, visit [namecoin.org](https://namecoin.org/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Xaya on your native platform.
+The following are some helpful notes on how to run CRyptoCrowd on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/xaya-qt` (GUI) or
+- `bin/cryptocrowd-qt` (GUI) or
-- `bin/xayad` (headless)
+- `bin/cryptocrowdd` (headless)

 ### Windows

-Unpack the files into a directory, and then run xaya-qt.exe.
+Unpack the files into a directory, and then run cryptocrowd-qt.exe.

 ### macOS

-Drag Xaya-Qt to your applications folder, and then run Xaya-Qt.
+Drag CRyptoCrowd-Qt to your applications folder, and then run CRyptoCrowd-Qt.

 ### Need Help?

-* See the documentation at the [Xaya Site](https://xaya.io) for help and more information.
+* See the documentation at the [CRyptoCrowd Site](https://cryptocrowd.io) for help and more information.

 Building
 ---------------------